Crossover distributions at the edge of the rarefaction fan: The fluctuation characterization for two-sided Bernoulli WASEP and KPZ

 \subsection{Height function fluctuations for two-sided Bernoulli initial conditions}

-Before considering the WASEP height function fluctuations for general values of $\rho_-<\rho_+$ and $v$ it is worth reviewing the analogous theory developed in \cite{J,PS02,FS,BAC,CFP} for the TASEP.
-For the TASEP, \cite{PS02} conjectured (based on existing results \cite{BaikRains} for the related PNG model) a characterization of the fluctuations of the height function for TASEP started with two-sided Bernoulli initial conditions.
-They identified three different limiting one-point distribution functions which depending on the region's location, i.e. whether the velocity $v$ is chosen so as to be: (1) within the rarefaction fan; (2) at its edge; (3) in equilibrium ($\rho_-=\rho_+=\rho$), at the characteristic speed $v=2\rho-1$.
-This conjecture was proved in \cite{FS,BAC}.
-An analogous theory for the multiple-point limit distribution structure was proved in \cite{BFP,CFP} and again only depended on region (1)--(3).
+Before considering the WASEP height function fluctuations for general values of $\rho_-<\rho_+$ and $v$, it is worth reviewing the analogous theory developed in~\cite{J,PS02,FS,BAC,CFP} for the TASEP.
+For the TASEP, Pr\"{a}hofer and Spohn~\cite{PS02} conjectured (based on existing results~\cite{BaikRains} for the related PNG model) a characterization of the fluctuations of the height function for TASEP started with two-sided Bernoulli initial conditions.
+They identified three different limiting one-point distribution functions which, depending on the region's location, that is, whether the velocity $v$ is chosen so as to be: (1)~within the rarefaction fan; (2) at its edge; (3) in\vadjust{\goodbreak} equilibrium ($\rho_-=\rho_+=\rho$), at the characteristic speed $v=2\rho-1$.
+This conjecture was proved in~\cite{FS,BAC}.
+An analogous theory for the multiple-point limit distribution structure was proved in~\cite{BFP,CFP} and again only depended on regions (1)--(3).\looseness=-1

-Let us now paraphrase Theorem 2.1 of \cite{CFP} (which also includes the main result of \cite{BFP}).
-Define a positive velocity version of $\h_{\gamma}^{\mathrm{fluc}}(\tfrac{t}{\gamma},x)$ as
+Let us now paraphrase Theorem 2.1 of~\cite{CFP} (which also includes the main result of~\cite{BFP}).
+Define a positive velocity version of $h_{\gamma}^{\mathrm {fluc}}(\frac{t}{\gamma},x)$ as

-The $(1-v^2)$ scaling term is the only new element and simply reflects the change of reference frame due to the non-zero velocity.
-When $v=0$ we recover $\h_{\gamma}^{\mathrm{fluc}}$ from (\ref{height_fluc_eqn}).
+The $(1-v^2)$ scaling term is the only new element and simply reflects the change of reference frame due to the nonzero velocity.
+When $v=0$ we recover $h_{\gamma}^{\mathrm{fluc}}$ from~(\ref{height_fluc_eqn}).